syeddaim13/Matebook-D15-2020-21-Hackintosh/readme-en.md

 ## Works fine：

-**click "Bluetooth" and "HDMI" "Audio jack and Speakerfor" for more information**
+**click "Bluetooth" and "HDMI" "Audio jack and Speaker" for more information**

 <details>
 <summary>1.Bluetooth</summary>